flutter/flutter/dev/integration_tests/asset_transformation/README.md

 # asset_transformation

-Integration test of user-defined transformation of assets using pub packages.
+Project that can be used to test user-defined transformation of assets using pub packages.